sleongkoan/RNACons/README.md

-There are currently two versions of the consensus optimizer available, one using an exact solver with Branch and Bound strategy and an heursitc one using a Genetic Algorithm.
+There are currently two versions of the consensus optimizer available, one using an exact solver with Branch and Bound strategy and an heuristic one using an Hybrid Genetic Algorithm.
+Each version has an option to return suboptimal consensus solutions along the optimal one(s).

+A shape explorer tool is given to filter suboptimal consensus solutions by keeping only the best consensus for each arrangement of abstract shapes.

 ## Compilation Instructions